From House Churches to Cathedrals and Back Again: A Historical Overview

 At first church buildings were relatively simple, with little adornment.

-The Rise of Cathedrals
+The Rise of Architecturally-Complex Cathedrals

-As the centuries went on, bigger and bigger church buildings were built.
-People thought the presence of God was in these buildings.
 However, God said, “The Most High God does not dwell in temples made with hands” (Acts 7:48).

-The First Protestant Church Buildings
+The First Protestant Church Buildings – Getting back to Simplicity

-These groups forsook some traditions of men.
-They began accepting more of the word of God.
 However, the truth recovery in each of these groups was limited.

 This limitation of truth recovery among these first Protestant groups was represented by the way they built their church buildings.
-They were less ornate than Roman Catholic cathedrals, but their buildings were still very ‘religious’.

 Modern Church Buildings Become Simpler

-Unlike their Protestant predecessors, these new groups recognized truths like the need to be born again and the need to be baptized as a believer.
-Some of these groups recovered the practice of the baptism in the Holy Spirit and the spiritual gifts.
-Religious buildings became simpler and simpler, reflecting their gradual return to the faith of the New Testament.
+Unlike their early Protestant predecessors, these new groups recognized truths like the need to be born again and the need to be baptized as a believer.
+Some of these groups recovered the baptism in the Holy Spirit and spiritual gifts.

 Recovering the House Church

-The restoration of the church is still continuing today.
-We’re heading back to the house church model of the New Testament.
-This trajectory is inevitable as God’s faithful people continue recovering the word of God and abandoning the traditions of men.
+The trajectory toward house churches is inevitable as God’s faithful people continue recovering the word of God and abandoning the traditions of men.